Ultimate Guide To WordPress RSS

 Now that you have a method for creating feeds for specific post categories (or tags, authors, etc.), you can even create a directory or list of individual feeds for visitors.

-Tip #4 – Publish A List Of RSS Feeds For Visitors
+Tip #4 – Set Up An RSS Feeds Page

-You can set up your own list of feeds that allows your readers to subscribe only to content in specific categories …
+You can provide a feeds list that allows readers to subscribe only to content in the categories they are interested in, just like large authoritative sites …

-All you need to do is link an image to category (or single post) feeds and then create a table or a list of all your category feeds on a new page …
+Link an icon to the URL of your feed and then create a table or a list of your individual feeds on a separate page …

-Feeds can be customized in a number of ways, such as adding videos to feeds, ads, etc. Some of these customizations require editing code.
+RSS feeds can be customized in several different ways, such as adding videos and images to feeds, ads, etc. Some of these feed customizations require editing code.

-WordPress allows you to configure various feed types that do not require touching code.
-Here are some examples of custom feeds you can use …
+WordPress allows you to configure different feed formats that do not require code editing skills.
+For example, the table below lists some of the kinds of feeds you can use …

 (WordPress RSS – Feed Types)